-A well-written cover letter strengthens your application and convinces the hiring manager of your qualifications.
-A hastily written one, on the other hand, can single-handedly sink your chances of getting an interview.
+The best cover letter strengthens your application and convinces the hiring manager of your qualifications.
+A hastily written one, on the other hand, can ruin your chances of getting an interview.

-If you’re in a rush to submit your application and don’t have time to write a thoughtful, carefully edited cover letter, it’s better to go without one.
+If you’re in a rush to submit your application and don’t have time to write a thoughtful, carefully edited cover letter, it’s better to go without it.

-2. The job listing says to not include a cover letter
+The job listing instructs you not to include a cover letter

 If the job listing specifically states not to include a cover letter, leave it out of your application.
 Including one could irritate the hiring manager, because it shows that you didn’t carefully read the instructions.